alkmini/TowerDefense_Assignment/README.md

+Letter: I Implemented an Object pool and a scriptable Object in Unity apart from the rest.

 # Future-Games-Design-Patterns-Assessment

 Tower defense is a subgenre of strategy video game where the goal is to defend a player's territories or possessions by obstructing the enemy attackers, usually achieved by placing defensive structures on or along their path of attack.
 You have to create a Tower Defense Player on Unity.